SheatNoisette/VoltaireConnect/README.md

 [![Actions Status](https://github.com/SheatNoisette/VoltaireConnect/workflows/CI/badge.svg)](https://github.com/SheatNoisette/VoltaireConnect/actions)
 [![TypeScript](https://badges.frapsoft.com/typescript/code/typescript.svg?v=101)](https://github.com/ellerbrock/typescript-badges/)

+---
+# This extension isn't maintained anymore
+---

 A simple web extension for Firefox to detect spelling mistakes in Projet-Voltaire website.
 This is a proof of concept to learn WebExtensionAPI and TypeScript and shouldn't be used for malicious intent.